South Carolina: 20th century

 Children workers c.
 1912.
 Some children who worked in South Carolina textile mills went to school half a day and worked before and after school—and eight or nine hours on Saturday.

 Early in the 20th century, South Carolina developed a thriving textile industry.
 The state also converted its main agricultural base from cotton, to more profitable crops.
-It would attract large military bases during World War I, through its majority Democratic congressional delegation, part of the one-party Solid South following disfranchisement of blacks.
+It would attract large military bases during World War I, through its majority Democratic congressional delegation, part of the one-party Solid South following disenfranchisement of blacks.

 In the late 19th century, South Carolina would implement Jim Crow laws which enforced racial segregation policies until the 1960s.
 During the early-to-mid part of the 20th century, millions of African Americans left South Carolina and other southern states for jobs, opportunities, and relative freedom in U.S. cities outside the former Confederate states.
 In total from 1910 to 1970, 6.5 million blacks left the South in the Great Migration.
 By 1930, South Carolina had a white majority population for the first time since 1708.
 South Carolina was one of several states that initially rejected the Nineteenth Amendment (1920) giving women the right to vote.
 The South Carolina legislature later ratified the amendment on July 1, 1969.

 The struggle of the civil rights movement took place in South Carolina, as they did in other Southern states and elsewhere within the country.
 South Carolina would experience a much less violent movement than other Deep South states.
 This tranquil transition from a Jim Crow society occurred because the state's white and black leaders were willing to accept slow change, rather than being utterly unwilling to accept change at all.
 Other South Carolina political figures, like Sen. Strom Thurmond, on the other hand, were among the nation's most radical and effective opponents of social equality and integration.

 During the mid-to-late 20th century, South Carolina started to see economic progress first in the textile industry and then in manufacturing.
 Tourism also started to form into a major industry within the state during the 20th century, especially in areas such as Myrtle Beach and Charleston.